Muscle weakness: Introduction

 Muscle weakness: Symptoms

 Symptoms that accompany muscle weakness vary depending on the underlying cause.
 Common symptoms include fever, fatigue, flu-like symptoms, paresthesia, weight loss and change in level of consciousness.
 Other accompanying symptoms may include vomiting, diarrhea, depression, slurred speech, paralysis and changes in vision.
-Muscle ...more symptoms »
+Muscle weakness may also occur without other ...more symptoms »

 Muscle weakness: Treatments